 The nail museum and the small shops of pottery

-You find this freak museum into the Palazzo Giannozzi along Via Boccaccio.
-The entrance fee is only one Euro and you can see dozens of nails of different shape and age, farming tool and wooden sculptures.
+You find this freak museum in the Palazzo Giannozzi along Via Boccaccio.
+The entrance fee is only one Euro.
+You can see dozens of nails of different shapes and ages, farming tools, and wooden sculptures.
 The building also hosts a nice shop of traditional colored handmade potteries where you can buy some nice souvenirs.

 Walking around a narrow path of the hamlet, we found by chance the headquarter of the historical archery of Certaldo.
-We climbed down the stairs that bring underground into a dark gallery full of medieval weapons, colored coat of arms, and an exciting atmosphere of ancient tourneys.
-Old wooden bows, shields, halberds, and axes decorate the walls, and you can even listen to the stories told by local archers.
+We climbed down the stairs that bring underground into a dark gallery.
+It is full of medieval weapons, colored coats of arms, and an exciting atmosphere of ancient tourneys.
+Old wooden bows, shields, halberds, and axes decorate the walls.
+And you can even listen to the stories told by local archers.

 Parco Collinare Canonica

-Driving a bit out of the walls along the Via delle Mura there is the Parco Collinare Canonica, a big hilly park where locals usually do hiking or running, make picnic with family and friends, or rest in the sun and in the shadow of the cypresses breathing deep the cool breeze of Tuscany.
+Driving a bit out of the walls along the Via delle Mura there is the Parco Collinare Canonica.
+In this big hilly park locals usually go hiking or running.
+But it is also the place to make picnics with family and friends, and rest in the sun, and in the shade of the cypresses.
+Breathing deep the cool breeze of Tuscany.

-Every July, one of the biggest festivals of street artists in Europe transforms Certaldo Alto in a magical hamlet.
+Every July, one of the biggest festivals for street artists in Europe transforms Certaldo Alto into a magical hamlet.
 This is Mercantia.
-A lineup full of live shows and performances of street bands, juggler, dancers, musicians, and actors, attracts for five days thousands of visitors all over the country.
+A lineup full of live shows and performances of street bands, jugglers, dancers, musicians, and actors, attracts for five days thousands of visitors from all over the country.

 In October instead, takes place the Boccaccesca, a tempting food festival to celebrate the local food traditions.
-Certaldo is famous for the red onion, the white truffles and for an excellent Extra Virgin Olive Oil.
-At an event like Boccaccesca, you can try and taste them together with other delicacies of the Tuscan gastronomy as the ribollita (bread and vegetable warm soup), pasta with wild boar or hare ragout, or the Bistecca alla Fiorentina.
+Certaldo is famous for the red onion, the white truffles, and for an excellent Extra Virgin Olive Oil.
+At an event like Boccaccesca, you can try and taste them.
+Not to mention other delicacies of Tuscan gastronomy: the ribollita (bread and vegetable warm soup), pasta with wild boar or hare ragout, and the Bistecca alla Fiorentina.
 Being in the area of Chianti, here even nice red wines are produced.

-An enchanting hamlet that inspire poets, a quiet atmosphere out of the beaten path, amazing panoramas and great food are reasons enough to visit Certaldo?
-I would say yes, so we wait for you!
+An enchanting hamlet that inspires poets.
+A quiet atmosphere out of the beaten paths of Tuscany.
+Amazing panoramas.
+A great food tradition.
+Do you need more reasons to visit Certaldo?

 These pictures make me feel so nostalgic.
 I love Tuscany, Italy will always be one of my favourite countries to explore.
 You have captured it so well with this post.
 Thanks for sharing!